timjogorman/RicherEventDescription/guidelines.md

 Just like when finding events, you must first decide if there is one entity being mentioned or many.
-The part about nouns that makes this hard are noun phrases like ``The Manokwari Hospital'' in example
+The part about nouns that makes this hard are noun phrases like "The Manokwari Hospital" in example
-\ref{manokwari}, which could be viewed one entity (the hospital ) or two mentions (reference to the hospital and to the town of ``Manokwari''):
+\ref{manokwari}, which could be viewed one entity (the hospital ) or two mentions (reference to the hospital and to the town of "Manokwari"):

 - The Manokwari *Hospital* said that most of *those* seriously wounded now were treated at an emergency